ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 For example, consider the wallet in the test network `EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5`.

-Using a [query](https://testnet.toncenter.com/api/v2/getTransactions?address=EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5&limit=2&to_lt=0&archival=true) returns a response containing two transactions (some detals have been ommited for clarity).
+Using a [query](https://testnet.toncenter.com/api/v2/getTransactions?address=EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5&limit=2&to_lt=0&archival=true) returns a response containing two transactions.
+Note that some details have been omitted for clarity.

 ```json
 {